Time to re-evaluate your budget as interest rates and home values continue to rise

 “Historically affordable” may be a relative term, because some markets are demanding more than 40 percent of household income to be spent on monthly mortgage payments.

 Like Los Angeles, for example.
 Right now, homeowners are paying 43 percent of their income on their mortgages.
 San Jose residents are paying 42.5 percent and San Francisco homeowners are paying 42.2 percent.
 These are among the highest in the nation.
-The next-highest percentage that isn’t in the state of California is New York City, where owners spend 26.7 percent of their incomes on home payments.
+The next-highest percentage that isn’t in the state of California is New York City.
+Owners there spend 26.7 percent of their incomes on home payments.

 What about renters?